 It would be interesting to see if the theory for SFA can be extended to other algorithms.
 For example, given the close relation of SFA to TDSEP (Ziehe and Müller, 1998), a variant of the theory may apply to the kernel version of TDSEP (Harmeling et al., 2003).
+In particular, it would be interesting to see whether the theory would suggest an alternative source selection algorithm for kTDSEP that is more robust.

-In summary, we have presented a new algorithm for nonlinear blind source separation that is (a) independent of the mixture type, (b) robust to parameters, (c) underpinned by a rigorous mathematical framework, and (d) relatively reliable on to sources, as shown by the reconstruction performance of 90-95% for the examined case of two audio sources.
+In summary, we have presented a new algorithm for nonlinear blind source separation that is (a) independent of the mixture type, (b) robust to parameters, (c) underpinned by a rigorous mathematical framework, and (d) relatively reliable, as shown by the reconstruction performance for the examined cases.